huncrys/mtasa-blue/README.md

 ### What this fork is about

 This is a fork of [multitheftauto/mtasa-blue](https://github.com/multitheftauto/mtasa-blue/) using LuaJIT 2.1 instead of Lua 5.1.
-Stable (1.4.1) 64-bit server builds can be found [here](https://emobox.crys.hu/~mta/nightly).
+Builds can be found [here](https://emobox.crys.hu/~mta/nightly).

 ### License